tsukimizake/openscad-hs-sketcher/README.md

 Automatically generate OpenSCAD scripts.

 ## Requirements
-It requires OpenSCAD with BOSL2 library installed.
+The generated OpenSCAD code requires OpenSCAD with BOSL2 library installed.

 For optimal performance, use the OpenSCAD development snapshot and enable `use manifold` to achieve up to 100x faster rendering.